jamie2210/CI_MS1_TBC/README.md

 1. As a first-time user, I want to know where the gym is located.
 2. As a first-time user, I want to know the prices for classes and 1-1’s.
 3. As a first-time user, I want to know when classes are on throughout the week.
-4. As a first-time user, I want to know more about the club, its history and its coaches.
+4. As a first-time user, I want to know more about the club, its history, and its coaches.
 5. As a first-time user, I want to get a feel for the classes and atmosphere in the gym.
 6. As a first-time user, I want to easily contact the club should I have any questions.